Witan Lint

 Why lint?

-Recalculation catches formula errors.
-When a formula produces #REF!, #DIV/0!, or #N/A, those errors are visible in the computed values. witan xlsx calc finds them and reports exactly what went wrong.
+Recalculation catches formula evaluation errors.
+When a formula produces #REF!, #DIV/0!, or #N/A, those errors are visible in the computed values. witan xlsx lint also reports cached Excel error values through D004.

 - A SUM that double-counts overlapping ranges produces a number, not an error.